 Interest income and expense are recorded on an accrual basis.
-Interest income comprises interest earned on subordinated deposit and held-to-maturity investments.
+Interest income comprises interest earned on the subordinated deposit.
 Interest expense comprises dividend payments on hybrid subordinated securities.

 (h) Income from support agreement with related party

 Proceeds due from the Support Agreement are recorded on an accrual basis, as and when the interest expense from the dividend payments on the hybrid subordinated securities is recognized.
 See Note 5 for further details.